shivajid/HortonworksOperationsWorkshop/HDP2.3Install.md

 ###### [Note:- The above scripts installs Ambari Server and the agent and starts up the ambari server.
 If you do not want to run the above steps you can do it manually by following the documentation from http://docs.hortonworks.com.]

-The next steps is use the Ambari Install to install HDP.
+The next steps is use the Ambari to install HDP.

 + Browse to http://__REPLACE__$ambarihost:8080/.
 + Login using the following account: